NESAWG: A Network for Regional Food System Development

 Leadership development, including regional mentor-mentee matchmaking.

 Resources and Training, including ground-breaking publications and communication tools.
 Among the many resources we've provided in the past are studies, thought pieces and publications like NE Farms to Food.
 This publication was a critical resource for activists and advocates, helping to clarify and visualize the state of agriculture in the Northeast region; Land Grant Stakeholder Accountability, a project that brings attention to the Stakeholder rule for landgrant universities, and the different ways in which they define stakeholders and utilize stakeholder input in order to develop agriculture research and extension priorites; and It Takes a Region: Exploring Regional Approaches to Food System Development.
 This publication sparked the discussion on the benefits of exploring food systems change beyond the micro-level, to support local systems and also incorporate them into broader regional approaches to food systems change.

 - Collaborations, connecting people across the region and across sectors, to identify gaps and partner on innovative projects.
 Our current projects include the "Food Knowledge Ecosystem" project, "Enhancing Food Security for the Northeast" and the Northeast Policy Infrastructure project, with over fifteen institutional partners from across the region.

 NESAWG is an unincorporated association governed by Articles of Association and guided by a Steering Committee.
 Our staff positions are part-time and filled by dedicated, experienced food system professionals.
-Donations to NESAWG are tax-deductible through our fiscal sponsor, Just Food, a 501 (c) (3) organization.
+Donations to NESAWG are tax-deductible through our fiscal sponsor, The Tides Center.

 NESAWG: The Northeast region's food and farm network.